catchmediano/modx-version-broadcast/README.md

 # MODX Version Broadcast

-A MODX Revolution extra that can expose the current MODX version via a REST (secret) REST endpoint.
+A MODX Revolution extra that can expose the current MODX version via a (secret) REST endpoint.

-The endpoint is securet by a token that has to be generated with a given key.

 ## Requirements

 This extra makes uses of the [`password_hash`](http://php.net/password_hash) and [`password_verify`](http://php.net/password_verify) functions in PHP.
 These were introduces in PHP 5.5.
 This is therefore the minimal requirement.

 ## Generate key